-Rocket Mortgage Classic gives players a shot before playoffs - NewsBreak
+Rocket Mortgage Classic Gives Players A Shot Before Playoffs - NewsBreak

-Patrick Cantlay, though, and four more players in the top 20 are in Detroit week.
+Patrick Cantlay , though, and four more players in the top 20 are in Detroit this week.

 Playing to improve positioning in the FedEx Cup standings, possibly for a spot in the Presidents Cup for top players, or just meeting the season minimum for events also drove some to the Motor City.